briantweed/laravel-search-builder/README.md

 composer require "briantweed/laravel-search-builder"
 ```

+ ------ (work in progress) ------

 ### How to use

 Include `briantweed/laravel-search-builder` in you controller.
-Initialse by including an instance of the model you're running the query on and the request:
+Initialise by including an instance of the model you're running the query on and the request:

 ```php
   $results = (new SearchBuilder(new Model, $request))->apply()
 ```

-### How it works (work in progress)
+### How it works

 **LaravelSearchBuilder** uses each field name from the submitted form request to create a scope method name.
 If it matches an existing scope model, that scope is added to the query builder.
 I have seen other solutions where each filter name corresponds to its own individual class.
 I decided to use scopes because once created they are available to use in other circumstances and not solely for use with package.